SmartSystems-UniAndes/PV_MPPT_Control_Based_on_Reinforcement_Learning/README.md

 ## How to use

-To run the complete study case, open the [EnvironmentMPPT.mlx file](EnvironmentMPPT.mlx) which is a MATLAB notebook, where you can explore the training and test process of the case.
-Also, if you want to observe the system architecture and the learning curves, open the [rlMpptModel.slx Simulink file](rlMpptModel.slx).
+To run the complete study case, open the [EnvironmentMPPT.mlx file](EnvironmentMPPT.mlx) which is a MATLAB notebook, then run the **Set up the Environment**, this will open a window with the training process log.

+If you want to observe the system architecture and the learning curves, open the [rlMpptModel.slx Simulink file](rlMpptModel.slx).

 ## Citing Work